microsoft/live-share/docs/use/vscode.md

 ![Screen shot showing list of collaborators](../media/vscode-list-collaborators.png)

-### Follow a collaborator via pinning
+### Following another participant's edits

 At times the person you are collaborating with may need to show you a few different places in code to explain a problem or possible solution.
-While you could repeatedly jump to their location as described above you can also "pin" a tab set to their location.
+When you join as a guest, you will automatically be "following" the host and your current editor and scroll position will follow their cursor as they move between files.
+This can useful since the host may need to jump around quickly between different files to help you orient yourself.

-Simply click on the pin icon in the upper right of the tab set.
+To start following a participant, click the pin icon in the upper right of the tab set.
 As above, if more than one other person is in the collaboration session you'll be asked to select the guest you want to follow.

 ![VS Code pin](../media/vscode-pin.png)